European shares suffer biggest monthly loss in a year after choppy quarter

-MILAN After a choppy day, European shares sealed their worst month and first quarterly loss in a year as worries over signs of tightening monetary conditions soured the mood.
+MILAN (Reuters) - After a choppy day, European shares sealed their worst month and first quarterly loss in a year as worries over signs of tightening monetary conditions soured the mood.

 The pan-European STOXX 600 index closed down 0.3 percent and euro zone blue chips .STOXX50E fell 0.9 percent, while Britain's FTSE 100 .FTSE fell 0.5 percent.